dvdprsn/Dynamo-DataLoader/readme.md

 - The interactive programs are not looped, meaning to continue changing data in the table it should be rerun
 - It is assumed an file with the name `aws.conf` will be provided by the grader, this file should have the same structure from assignment 1, just renamed since we were not working with S3 anymore.
 - The reports will be output in a PDF format using the reportlab library, this is included in the requirements.txt file and should be downloaded ahead of execution for the reports
-- Tested on Mac and WSL Debain + VirtualBox copy of the socs Debian enviroment
+- Tested on Mac and WSL Debian - reportlab failed to install on the VirtualBox SoCS image with a string of errors that couldnt be resolved.
 - The program to modify data and build the reports assumes that the tables exist and are populated with the provided data and will through errors if the tables with expected names do no exists.
 In other words, `python3 create_load.py` should be run first.
 - Tables created by `create_load.py` will have the following names `dpears04_Economic` and `dpears04_NonEconomic` - for the size of the data it was easier just to have two tables.
 - These tables will use 'CountryName' as the primary key for each data entry.
 This can be challenging for countries with more complex names, as such the interactive programs will assume three letter inputs for the country is the ISO3 value and will be accepted.